dankuck/dankuck.github.io/_posts/9-murder-she-chronicled.md

         - Cynthia Tate, Mayhew's secretary

-    - Joe Cabrini the handyman finds out Kale committed the murder.
+    - Handyman Joe Cabrini finds out Kale committed the murder.
 He does not tell Kale or anyone else what he knows at this time.

     - The murder goes unsolved.
 Many claim it was an accident.